Disability Specialist, Certificate

-People with disabilities are an integral part of the community and should receive necessary integrated community-based support.
+People with disabilities are an integral part of the community and should receive necessary community-based supports.

 Disability Specialist Requirements

 |HSE* 101||Introduction to Human Services||3|

 |HSE* 210||Group & Interpersonal Relations||3|